thebatman1/Daily-Coding-Challenge/Questions.md

 - [x] Maximum profit stock
 - [x] Integer Exponentiation
 - [x] No of ways to go from top left to bottom right
+- [x] Print a matrix in clockwise spiral order